mootoday/www-mootoday-com/src/content/blog/why-i-turned-my-homepage-into-a-timeline/index.md

 ![Mobile intro]({assetsBasePath}/2.jpg)
 ![Mobile timeline]({assetsBasePath}/3.jpg)

-See [this Twitter thread](https://twitter.com/mikenikles/status/1334305377500925953) for progress updates and how the homepage came together.
+See [this X thread](https://x.com/mootoday/status/1334305377500925953) for progress updates and how the homepage came together.

 The reason to show a timeline is twofold and inspired by [Florin Pop's timeline on his website](https://www.florin-pop.com/timeline):